Bigroads logo

 Summit Trail, Bear Butte State Park - hike 3.75 miles round-trip to this fine summit; this is the northern end of the 111-mile Centennial Trail

 To find more hikes in South Dakota or to learn more about the hikes I've listed above, I recommend purchasing hiking guidebooks on Amazon (or from your local retailer).
-Another option is using alltrails.com, but you have to be very careful when using that website as its information is often wrong or incomplete.
+Another option is using AllTrails, but you have to be very careful when using that website as its information is sometimes wrong or incomplete.
 Published hiking guidebooks will likely always be significantly better than the information you find online.

 BEST BACKPACKING TRIPS IN SOUTH DAKOTA